awesometic/docker-odroid-kernel-builder/README.md

 This image is written for easy compile on development of **Odroid Linux kernel**.

-This has each toolchain of the Odroid boards in advance, respectively.
-So you can compile with only **download Odroid kernel source code** and **pulling/running this image**.
+This has all the toolchain the Odroid boards requires in advance.
+So you can compile your custom Linux kernel by just **downloading Odroid kernel source tree** and **running this image**.

-## Is this run on macOS or Windows
+## Performance on Windows and macOS

-Unfortunately, **partly not**.
+Unfortunately, **it should be too slow**.

 This image runs on Ubuntu Linux based, which means that it runs on Linux Kernel.
-In macOS or Windows, their Docker will run this image on Linux VM due to the absence of the native Linux kernel on them.
+In macOS or Windows, their Docker uses the specific virtual engine provided by each OS to emulate the Linux environment.

 So that the performance is tooooo slower than the native Linux machine does.
 In my case, on macOS 10.14 with E3-1230v3 processor, it takes more than 2 hours for compiling XU4 kernel.
+This might be acceptable for someone but it may not in most cases.

+Thus, it should work on any Docker supported system but the performance will be very slow.

 For further information, please refer to [References](#References) section of this documents.

 ### WSL 2 (Windows Subsystem for Linux)

-However, if you use Windows 20h1 or higher, you can build as fast as on the Linux system.
-In my experience, that difference is only a few minutes, probably it can be seconds for the powerful system.
+However, if you use Windows 20h1 or higher, you can build as fast as on the Linux system thanks to the WSL 2 that is introduced in modern Windows 10.

+In my experience, that difference is only a few minutes between native Linux and WSL 2.
+Probably it can be just a few seconds for the powerful system.

 You can refer to this link to know about [Docker WSL2 backend](https://docs.docker.com/docker-for-windows/wsl-tech-preview/).

+## Only supports Hardkernel official Ubuntu image

+It is not suitable for third party images like Android kernel, @tobetter's Debian/Ubuntu, and Armbian, DietPi.
+All these images have different kernel source tree and also has differed boot directory structure.

 ## How to use